keymapperorg/KeyMapper/docs/quick-start.md

 ### Action settings

-Next, tap the 3 stacked dots to the right of the action's name to bring up the following menu.
+Next, tap the 3 stacked dots :fontawesome-solid-ellipsis-v: to the right of the action's name to bring up the following menu.

 ![](images/hg-action-settings.png) ![](images/hg-action-settings-light.png)